firebud2/staff-docs/teams-and-roles.md

     manage and work with various teams and professionals involved in the project.
 They will also interact directly with managers/supervisors of each team.
-    - **Senior Manager**, a senior level manager.
-    - **Manager**, managers are responsible for direct management of various teams within the organization and their work.
+    - **Manager**, managers are responsible for direct management of various teams within the organization and their work. *Note: generally a senior team members take this role.*
-    - **Supervisor**, direct supervisor for individuals with controversial positions such as moderators and administrators.
-Also aid managers in various day-to-day tasks/duties.
+    - **Supervisor**, assistant management role.
+This role allows an individual to take a lesser-management role whilst maintaining their actual dominant role(s).
+Flexible work-load that is normally helping their direct manager in management of the team.

 - **Administration Team** TODO
     - **Systems Administrator**